tofu-daddy/budgy/README.md

 # BUDGY

-A minimalist brutalist-style budget tracker web application for managing your personal finances.
+A simple budget tracker for managing your personal finances.

 ## Features